CNES/S1Tiling/docs/dataflow-main.rst

 This step takes care of resetting margins content to 0 when too many no-data are detected within the margin.
 This phenomenon happens on coasts.
-The margins aren't cut out like what :external:std:doc:`ExtractROI <Applications/app_ExtractROI>` would do but filled with 0's, which permits to keeps the initial geometry.
+The margins aren't cut out like what :external:std:doc:`ExtractROI <Applications/app_ExtractROI>` would do but filled with 0's, which permits to keep the initial geometry.

 The implemented heuristic is to: